NetKeyer/NetKeyer/README.md

 NetKeyer supports detailed debug logging controlled by the `NETKEYER_DEBUG` environment variable.
 This can help diagnose issues with specific subsystems.

+**Log File Location**:

+Debug messages are automatically written to a log file in the NetKeyer application data folder:
+- **Windows**: `%APPDATA%\NetKeyer\debug.log`
+- **Linux**: `~/.config/NetKeyer/debug.log`
+- **macOS**: `~/Library/Application Support/NetKeyer/debug.log`

+You can easily access the log folder via **Help → View Debug Log...** in the application menu.

+**Note**: On Windows, GUI applications don't show console output when run outside a debugger.
+Debug messages are always written to the log file, making them accessible even when the console isn't visible.

 **Available Debug Categories**:

 | Category | Description |